jan-dolejsi/vscode-pddl/client/README.md

 #### Running the planner interactively

 See configuration setting `pddlPlanner.executionTarget` to select where is the planner executable started.
 You can either direct planner executable output to a _Terminal_ window instead of the _Output window_.
+This can be configured on the _Overview page_.
 The _Terminal_ option is useful when the planner takes keyboard input while executing.
 In case of the _Terminal_, the plan(s) are not visualized.
 Planner could be stopped by _Ctrl+C_ (or equivalent).

 #### Hide actions from plan visualization